 North Dakota provides home and community-based services (HCBS) through several programs that each serve different needs.
 The goal of these services is to allow an individual to live in the community with the services available instead of living in a nursing home or an institution.
+Available options can range from intensive such as receiving 24-hour services in an adult foster home to minimal such as chore services.
 Each program offers a specific set of services, and each program has varying functional and financial eligibility criteria.
 Contact NDBIN for more information on HCBS services and assistance in accessing services.